Optimize cost with reserved capacity in Azure Cosmos DB

 After you fill the form, the price required to purchase the reserved capacity is calculated.
 The output also shows the percentage of discount you get with the chosen options.
 Next click Select

 In the Purchase reservations pane, review the discount and the price of the reservation.
 This reservation price applies to Azure Cosmos DB resources with throughput provisioned across all regions.

 Select Review + buy and then buy now.
 You see the following page when the purchase is successful:

 After you buy a reservation, it's applied immediately to any existing Azure Cosmos DB resources that match the terms of the reservation.
 If you don’t have any existing Azure Cosmos DB resources, the reservation will apply when you deploy a new Cosmos DB instance that matches the terms of the reservation.
 In both cases, the period of the reservation starts immediately after a successful purchase.

 When your reservation expires, your Azure Cosmos DB instances continue to run and are billed at the regular pay-as-you-go rates.

-For help in identifying the right reserved capacity, see Understand how the reservation discount is applied to Azure Cosmos DB.
-If you need to cancel or exchange an Azure Cosmos DB reservation, see Reservation exchanges and refunds.
+For help with identifying the right reserved capacity, see Understand how the reservation discount is applied to Azure Cosmos DB.

 The reservation discount is applied automatically to the Azure Cosmos DB resources that match the reservation scope and attributes.
 You can update the scope of the reservation through the Azure portal, PowerShell, Azure CLI, or the API.